timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-12:
+# Objectives for Today 2020-06-13:

-- Dig into nightly build area failures (TurtleBrains API breaking change)
+- Dig deeper into nightly build area failure (TurtleBrains API breaking change)
-- Create a game sold banner for StreamHelper
-- Add more islands to Turbo Boom!
+- Brainstorm the outline needed for the video.
+- Write the script for the video.
+- Maybe shoot the video.